dvhsh/matechat/README.md

 # MateChat
 > A MelonLoader mod that enables AI chat and voice interactions with your Desktop Mate! ♪

+**!
+NOTE !**
+Desktop Mate no longer supports modding, thus this project will no longer be maintained and no support for it will be provided.
+Thanks for understanding.

 MateChat now supports multiple AI language models and text-to-speech capabilities, allowing for even more immersive interactions with your desktop companion~ ✧

 ## ✨ Features